TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-connectivity-noconnectionfailuresdetected.md

 # No connection failures detected within Azure Database for PostgreSQL

 <!--issueDescription-->
 Thank you for contacting Microsoft Support about connection issues to your PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
-Please note that we have checked our backend telemetry which did not report any database-side errors in the provided time range <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime--> (UTC)..
+Please note that we have checked our backend telemetry which did not report any database-side errors in the provided time range <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime--> (UTC).
 <!--/issueDescription-->

 ## **Recommended Steps**